Dual Bachelor of Arts and Master of Arts programs in Fine Arts and Art History

-Combined Bachelor of Arts with a Major in Art History/Master of Arts in the Field of Art History
+Dual Bachelor of Arts with a Major in Art History and Master of Arts in the Field of Art History

-Combined Bachelor of Arts with a major in Fine Arts/Master of Arts in the Field of Art Therapy
+Dual Bachelor of Arts with a Major in Fine Arts and Master of Arts in the Field of Art Therapy

 Students interested in this dual degree program should consult the director of the Art Therapy Program early in the junior year.